Desert or sea: Virus traps migrants in mid-route danger zone - KVIA

 Half a world away, hundreds of Rohingya refugees are also stranded at sea in the Bay of Bengal.
 Weeks ago, they boarded at least two fishing trawlers, and are now marooned off the coast of Bangladesh.

 Fishermen spotted the boats on April 20, and the United Nations refugee agency said they may have been at sea for weeks without enough food and water.
+A group of 29 made it to an island in southern Bangladesh on Saturday.
 The aid group Médecins Sans Frontières said survivors on another boat that ultimately made it to shore estimated around 100 had died waiting.

 The Bangladeshi government said it cannot sustain more refugees and still keep a handle on the coronavirus crisis.
 Malaysia has also denied entry to several other boats, each with dozens on board.